year6b7a/item-network-factorio-mod/README.md

 Recipes can be copied from assamblers just like requester logistic chests which makes it easy to build a mall.

+### Integration with Personal Logistics

+Every second, this mod tries to fulfull personal logistic requests from the item network and push trashed items into the network.

 ### Underlying Implementation

 Network chests are implemented as a normal chest with 48 slots.
 Each of the chest's requests has a buffer size and filtered item slots are used to reserve space for that item.
 For example if the request buffers 51 coal, the mod will filter 2 chest slots for coal.